 Rails Girls was founded in end of 2010 in Helsinki.
 Originally intended as a onetime event, we never thought we'd see so many local chapters all around the world!
 This guide has been put together to help you get started.

-If you want to organize an event, start by filling out http://railsgirls.com/inyourcity and someone from our team will be in contact
+If you want to organize an event, start by filling out http://railsgirls.com/inyourcity and you'll receive more instructions.

 The roadmap for future events can be seen at www.railsgirls.com.